 The emerging liquid biopsy market

-Companies such as QIAGEN, Bio-Rad Laboratories Inc, Fraunhofer-Gesellschaft and Pathway Genomics are developing new liquid biopsy products for diagnosing various types of cancers.
-In March 2017, biotech firm Grail announced that it had raised over $900m from a series of investors, including Amazon, Merck, Bristol-Myers Squibb and Johnson & Johnson’s venture capital arm, to develop blood tests to detect cancer early.
+Companies such as QIAGEN, Bio-Rad Laboratories, Fraunhofer-Gesellschaft, and Pathway Genomics are developing new liquid biopsy products for diagnosing various types of cancers.
+In March 2017, biotech firm Grail announced that it had raised more than $900m from a series of investors, including Amazon, Merck, Bristol-Myers Squibb, and Johnson & Johnson’s venture capital arm to develop blood tests to detect cancer early.

 Though liquid biopsy offers promise to achieve greater success in cancer treatment, many aspects such as isolation and characterisation of circulating tumour cells, cell-free circulating DNA, exosomes, and extracellular vesicles needs improvement.